 4. Reach your people over all communication channels

 Know your stakeholders.
 Communicating relevant, correct information before, during, and after an incident to the applicable stakeholders is paramount in emergency preparedness communications.
 In an emergency, different people need different messages.
 One-size-fits-all messaging simply doesn’t cut it in a crisis situation.
 Instead, you need custom communication for your security team, remote employees, C-level executives—as well as your company at large.
 In addition, you can use your emergency notification system to create hierarchies and group people based on role, department, location, and any other criteria that matters to your organization.
-This means you will have quick access to notifying the affected audience at the correct time if an incidents arises.
+This means you will have quick access to notifying the affected audience at the correct time if an incident arises.